pranavmaneriker/pranavmaneriker.github.io/about.md

 My interests include algorithms, graphics and machine learning.

-Apart from that, I enjoy squash, Rubik's Cubes, snooker and reading (mostly fiction).
+Apart from that, I enjoy squash, speedcubing, snooker and reading (mostly fiction).

-Most of my projects can be foundo at the github link given in the footer.
+Some of my projects can be found at the github link given in the footer.

 [Photo]:{{ site.baseurl }}/assets/photo.jpg